 Read about the rules governing pensions

-Preferential right to a higher percentage of employment
+Priority entitlement to a greater degree of employment

-Pursuant to Section 25a of the Swedish Employment Protection Act (LAS), a part-time employee may be entitled to a higher percentage of employment.
-The conditions for this preferential right are that:
+Pursuant to Section 25a of the Swedish Employment Protection Act (LAS), a part-time employee may have priority entitlement to a greater degree of employment.
+The conditions for this priority entitlement are that:

-• the employer’s need for additional workforce is met by the employee being assigned a higher percentage of employment
+• the employer’s need for additional workforce is met by the employee being assigned a greater degree of employment

 • the part-time employee has sufficient qualifications for the new work duties

-• the part-time employee has registered a wish to increase their percentage of employment
+• the part-time employee has registered a wish to increase their degree of employment

-If you want to register your wish to increase your percentage of employment, go to:
+If you want to register your wish to increase your degree of employment, go to:

-Registration of preferential right to a higher percentage of employment (Varbi)
+Registration of priority entitlement to a greater degree of employment (Varbi)

 Once you've logged in to the system (Varbi), you can change the language to English.